PricelessToolkit/ESPBell-MAX/README.md

 ## Home Assistant Configuration
 Here is a multi-user configuration, which means that a message is sent to several family members.
 If one family member clicks on the notification, the notification disappears from the other phones.
-We need to create 3 automations.
+For all this to work we need to create three automations.

-### Automation 1 "Intercom DoorBell Notification"
+### Automation _1_
 This automation sends an interactive notification to phones with the "tag: intercom"
 ```
 alias: 🔔 Intercom DoorBell Notification